TrueBlocks/trueblocks-core/docs/content/chifra/other.md

 While it's useful, it has two shortcomings.
 First, it is fully centralized, pulling its data from [http://etherscan.io](http://etherscan.io).
 Second, is that it does not report every transaction for a given account.
-This is actually a shortcoming with EtherScan.
+This is actually a shortcoming with Etherscan.
 It's too complicated to explain here, but see our blog.

 While `chifra slurp` has its shortcomings, it does provides some nice features.
 You may use it to pull